Who wouldn’t want to expand their talents to include computer coding?

-This has led to many online services dedicated specifically to offering coding lessons for those who want to make themselves more employable.
+This has led to many online services dedicated specifically to offering coding lessons for those who want to make themselves more employable and gain new skills.

 However, the Codecademy catalog is a bit confusing to pick through unless the customer is 100% sure of what they would like to learn.
 They offer lengthy descriptions of the products that require a prior knowledge of terms and jargon in order to understand what one is signing up for.
-Treehouse, on the other hand, offers a unique system for helping users understand what skills they need to learn without the jargon.
+Pluralsight, on the other hand, offers a unique system for helping users understand what skills they need to learn without the jargon.
 They have a in-house and free set of tools to help the user with this.

-Codecademy and Treehouse have around the same number of users, about fifty thousand plus, utilizing their products, and both services boast students who work with big-name companies such as Google and IBM.
+Codecademy and Pluralsight have around the same number of users, about fifty thousand plus, utilizing their products, and both services boast students who work with big-name companies such as Google and IBM.

-There are plenty of positive Code academy reviews out there, but to get a better idea of its quality compared with Treehouse, let’s compare their pricing, support communities, user-friendliness, and overall quality.
+There are plenty of positive Code academy reviews out there, but to get a better idea of its quality compared with Pluralsight, let’s compare their pricing, support communities, user-friendliness, and overall quality.

 Codecademy does not offer a free trial of its Pro and Intensive plans.
-Treehouse, on the other hand, gives a seven-day free trial for those wanting to try out their paid service.
+Pluralsight, on the other hand, gives a 10 day free trial for those wanting to try out their paid service.
 You can sign up to their free trial here – we reccomend signing up for the premium plan as they both are for the same amount of days in the free trial, and you can really give it a proper look.
 The premium tools for programming learning, including the interactive programming tools are really helpful.

-After that, the service is $25 dollars a month.
-Their system is divided into two plans – Basic and Pro.
+After that, the standard service is $29 dollars a month.
+Their system is divided into two plans – Standard and Premium.

 Both services boast a wide circle of colleagues, teachers, and mentors who are willing to help students keep track of, review, and improve on materials.